Application Note

 Figure 3: Photo and SEM images of a Morpho butterfly wing.

-Figure 4: Photo and SEM image of a R2R NIL mold created by Smart Materials Solutions.
+Figure 4: Photo and SEM image of a R2R NIL mold created by Smart Material Solutions.

 Plasmonic Color